JingzheShi/CPHOSS_MFD/README.md

 # Summary
 This repository uses the same model and based on https://github.com/Yuxiang1995/ICDAR2021_MFD.
 The contribution of this repository can be concluded as following:

 Previous MFD (Math Formula Detection) tasks mainly focus on detecting math formulas in essays.
 In these essays the formulas may be embedded in paragraphs of texts.
-However in our case of AI Grading for Physics Olympiad, a common case is that there are many formulas lying on the answer sheet with no or very few texts.
+However in this case of AI Grading for Physics Olympiad, a common case is that there are many formulas lying on the answer sheet with no or very few texts.
 In other word this is not similar to the training set provided by the essay dataset.
-Thus models trained on the essay dataset perform poorly in our test case.
+Thus models trained on the essay dataset perform poorly in this test case.

 The repo's contribution is that it **provides a way to generate a new dataset suitable for MFD used in grading answer sheets based on the essay dataset**.
 The main idea is like **CAP** (Cut and Paste), an Augmentation method usually used in 3D-object detection.
 That is, I cut the formulas in the essay dataset, then paste them at random onto a white paper with scaling or rotation as an augmentation method.
-Models trained on this generated new dataset can perform very well in our test case.
+Models trained on this generated new dataset can perform very well in this test case.

 # Examples
-Here I provide some examples, showing the effectness of our method to generate dataset and the adaptation ability of models trained on this dataset to different conditions.
+Here I provide some examples, showing the effectness of this method to generate dataset and the adaptation ability of models trained on this dataset to different conditions.

 Example 1: a comparision of models trained on original essay dataset and models trained on generated dataset.

 <img src="example1.jpeg" style = "zoom:40%;"/>

-Example 2 and Example 3: the model trained on new dataset performs well on our test cases.
+Example 2 and Example 3: the model trained on new dataset performs well on this test cases.

 <img src="example2.jpeg" style = "zoom:40%;"/>
 <img src="example3.jpeg" style = "zoom:40%;"/>